River South Tyne

 Melkridge is a village a little over a mile to the east of Haltwhistle where there was once a bastle house at Melkridge alongside the main road (now the A69) but this was demolished in 1955.
 The name Melkridge means ‘milk ridge’ and refers to pasture land that was suitable for dairy cows.

 A mile to the east of Melkridge and still on the north bank of the South Tyne is Hardriding House (once a seat of the Ridleys) and half a mile to the east of the house the neighbouring villages of Henshaw, Redburn and Bardon Mill, which more or less form a single community.

 There is a railway station on the Tyne Valley line at Bardon Mill which opened on the Newcastle-Carlisle line in 1838.
 In the nineteenth century there was a flannel manufactory at Bardon Mill and the name of the place derives from the steam-powered woollen mill established in the mid eighteenth century.

 The Roman fort of Vindolanda is situated to the north on the west side of the Chaineley Burn valley.
 Vindolanda is situated on the Roman road called the Stanegate, rather than on Hadrian’s Wall which is slightly further to the north.

-To the south of Redburn and Henshaw is an old house called Willimontswick Castle, a fortified fifteenth or sixteenth century manor house that was a seat of the Ridley family and like Unthank Hall claims to be the birthplace of the Oxford martyr, Bishop Nicholas Ridley.
+Willimoteswick Castle is a fortified fifteenth or sixteenth century manor house that was a seat of the Ridley family and like Unthank Hall claims to be the birthplace of the Oxford martyr, Bishop Nicholas Ridley.

 The name Willimoteswick (occasionally the spelling is Willimontswick) means the motte (castle) or villa of someone called William and it is tempting to associate this name with William De Monte the progenitor of the Featherstonehaugh family.

-A mile to the east on the south side of the river is the very pretty hamlet of Beltingham which has a medieval church dedicated to St. Cuthbert.
+A mile to the east on the south side of the river is the very pretty though tiny village of Beltingham which has a medieval church dedicated to St. Cuthbert.
 The church is thought to have once been a private chapel of the Ridley family and may date to the 1500s but was much restored in the nineteenth century.